Planning a procurement

 There's a requirement under law (the Social Value Act 2012) to consider social value on all service contracts.
-We've decided to extend this requirement to ensure that social value is considered in regard to all projects including goods, services and works.
+We have decided to extend this requirement to ensure that social value is considered in regard to all projects including goods, services and works.
 A guidance document following a stepped approach has been provided to assist officers in how to address social value in procurement projects.

 Contract reports (regulation 84 and sub-OJEU)

-Under the Public Contract Regulations 2015 (regulation 84) we're required to draw up, and hold for a minimum of three years, a written report on all the above OJEU threshold procurements.
+Under the Public Contract Regulations 2015 (regulation 84) public bodies are required to draw up, and hold for a minimum of three years, a written report on all the above OJEU threshold procurements.
 A template is attached to this page.
 It is suggested that the report is started at the planning stages and that the information is populated throughout the procurement process.
 To enable good practice a template contract report for use in below OJEU threshold tenders is attached to this page.

 Source Derbyshire Form A